aws-samples/aws-genomics-nextflow-workshop/README.md

 If you do not see these files, create them with the following contents:

 ##### `Dockerfile`

+Since the latest release of `nextflow` can be downloaded as a precompiled executable, the Dockerfile to create a container image is fairly straight-forward and replicates the steps you would do to install `nextflow` on a local system.

 ```Dockerfile
 FROM centos:7 AS build